AlessandroRizzetto/Morphing-Slices/README.md

 ```
 ##### Linear:
-A linear topology between the host 1-2-4 is the only connection preserved from the base topology.
+In order to create a slice with a linear topology only the path that connects S1, S2, and S3 is preserved, any other connection is cut.
-Those 3 hosts can ping eachother trough the channel S1-S2-S4.
+The resulting topology connects H1, H2 and H4 through the S1-S2-S4 channel.

 ![image info](https://raw.githubusercontent.com/elrich2610/Morphing-Slices/794837be2352d91d2fe320bb3c286427ff3cf161/linear.svg
 )